Board-Folk/CPC464-2MINI/Expansions/MINIEDGE/README.md

 * This solders onto the base of the expansion header on the main board.
 Make sure you have long enough pins!
 * This hasn't change since day dot.
+* You might want to get this printed with ENIG.

 # BOM